brimstonetrader/blog/PepeSilvia.md

 - The "deal" ludeme is super scarce.
 The "dealable types" are Cards and Dominos, although I've found some weird limitations on the former and no success on the latter.
-Making it work as intended for these types is one matter, the other is generalizing it to dealing Pieces of distinct indices.
+Making it work as intended for these types is one matter, the other is generalizing it to dealing Pieces of distinct indices without replacement.
+I've demonstrated that this would be sufficient.
 Below is a stupid game, a Tic-Tac-Toe variant with cards instead of Os and Xs, and no legitimate win condition.
 It does not work, despite being mostly copied verbatim from the reference.

  	 (game "DECK"
 		(players 2)